sherry12321/PhD_work/README.md

 | Pdcd1-/-                             | PD1          | healthy                |
 | Thpokcre Tgfbr2fl/fl Pdcd1-/-        | 2KO          | lethal autoimmunity    |
 | Thpokcre Tgfbr2fl/fl Pdcd1-/- Cd40-/-| 3KO          | healthy (rescue)       |
-#### Analysis
+#### Analysis Notebooks
 - 01 Loading and concatenate samples into Anndata object
 - 02 QC and Clean-up: rounds of clustering, annotation and cleanup of the dataset; the notebook is separated into 3 parts due to size limitation
 - 03 Transcriptomics analysis: explore the distribution of and change of gene expression in each of the control group and the 2KO; methods used including DEG (rank_gene_groups, MAST) and MiloR
-- 04 Clonality and trajectory analysis: explore clonal expansion and distribution across genotype; infer differentiation trajectories using clonality information and Palantir to explain how Th cells in 2KO causes pathologenic autoimmunity.
+- 04 Clonality and trajectory analysis: explore clonal expansion and distribution across genotype; infer differentiation trajectories using clonality information and Palantir to explain how Th cells in 2KO causes pathological autoimmunity.

 ### 2. MHCII APC scRNA
 #### Experiment Design